cometkim/unicode-segmenter/README.md

 `unicode-segmenter` uses most basic ES6+ features like [generators](https://caniuse.com/es6-generators), [modules](https://caniuse.com/es6-module) and [`String.prototype.codePointAt()`](https://caniuse.com/mdn-javascript_builtins_string_codepointat).

-Those are available in (not very) modern browsers as well as lightweight runtimes like [QuickJS](https://bellard.org/quickjs/).
-You can still use the library even in IE11 after transpile/polyfilling them using.
+Those are available in lightweight JS runtimes like [QuickJS](https://bellard.org/quickjs/) as well as (not very) modern browsers.
+You can still use the library even in IE11 after transpiling/polyfilling them using Babel, regenerator, etc.

 ## Usage